AStox/astox/README.md

 - 👨‍💻 I also dabble in game development, graphics programming, and hardware development.
 - ➕ Currently focused on web3, but I have experience in web2 fullstack and teaching math & programming.
 - 🎓 I hold a bachelor's degree in engineering from [Dalhousie University](https://www.dal.ca/) in Halifax, Canada.
-- ❤️ Generally, I'm truly passionate about **Ethereum Smart Contracts, Generative Art, and Game Development**.
+- ❤️ I'm passionate about **Ethereum Smart Contracts, Generative Art, Game Development, and tinkering**.
 - 📫 How to reach me: [adamstox@protonmail.com](mailto:adamstox@protonmail.com).
 - 🏠 I call Toronto, Canada Home 🇨🇦
-- 🌱 I'm currently learning smart contract security and openGL in tandem.
+- 🌱 I'm currently learning smart contract security, openGL, and modding my espresso maker.

 ### 🔎 Some stats